 Crawford Parcel - $390,000

-(Note: Land acquisition is not include in the $6.3M project budget)
+(Note: Land acquisition is not included in the $6.3M project budget.)

 - Existing building evaluation completed, design teams selected